rsonger/software-engineering-lab/_posts/2022-04-19-drawing-shapes.md

 <input type="checkbox" class="checkbox inline"> Run the application with the `python test_2_3.py` command in your terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that a yellow hexagon outline appears on your screen.

-Notice that we create an `Attribute` instance with our `positionData` and and then link it to the vertex shader's `position` variable with the `associateVariable` method.
+Notice that we create an `Attribute` instance with our `position_data` and and then link it to the vertex shader's `position` variable with the `associate_variable` method.

-This time, the [`glDrawArrays`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glDrawArrays.xhtml) function uses the `GL_LINE_LOOP` mode to draw lines from one vertex to the next and then connect the last vertex to the first one.
-Here we use `vertexCount` from the `initialize` method to tell exactly how many vertices it should draw.
+This time, the [`glDrawArrays`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glDrawArrays.xhtml){:target="_blank"} function uses the `GL_LINE_LOOP` mode to draw lines from one vertex to the next and then connect the last vertex to the first one.
+Here we use `vertex_count` from the `startup` method to tell exactly how many vertices it should draw.

-Now `glDrawArrays` can use a number of different [OpenGL primitives](https://www.khronos.org/opengl/wiki/Primitive) to render the lines in different ways.
+Now `glDrawArrays` can use a number of different [OpenGL primitives](https://www.khronos.org/opengl/wiki/Primitive){:target="_blank"} to render the lines in different ways.
 In `test_2_2.py`, we used `GL_POINTS` to render a single point. `GL_LINES` will draw a line between each pair of points, and `GL_LINE_STRIP` will connect each point to the next, stopping at the last point.

 ![OpenGL primitives for point and line drawing modes](/software-engineering-lab/assets/images/point-and-line-primitives.png)